Yamanote Jijohsha contact japanese Yamanote Jijohsha

 MASAHIRO YASUDA

-Artistic Director of Yamanote Jijôsha.
+Artistic Director of Yamanote Jijosha.
 Councilor of Japan Performing Arts Foundation.

-Born in Tokyo in 1962, Masahiro Yasuda was a graduate of Waseda University.
-As a founder and artistic director of Yamanote Jijôsha, he has directed over 40 productions since 1984.
-As assigned directors of regional and other art promotion foundations and councils, he staged the productions such as: Romeo and Juliet(1995, Mito-City Art Promotion Foundation), Twelfth Night (MAPE, 1996), Fairly Tale(written by Oriza Hirata, Saitama Prefecture Art Promotion Foundation, 1997) ,The Rise and Fall of the Garden of Zeus(written by Kyoji Kobayashi, BeSeTo Theatre Festival, 1998), A Midsummer Night's Dream(Nagaoka-City Art and Culture Promotion Foundation, 1999), The Taming of the Shrew(NACPF, 2000), An Evening of Chekhov(NACPF, 2001), L'oiseau blue(Yamanashi Prefecture Theatre college and Region Creation Foundation, 2001), Romeo and Juliet(Theatre project Kagawa and Kagawa Prefecture, 2003), and Hamlet(TPK and Kagawa Prefecture, 2004).
+As assigned directors of regional and other art promotion foundations and councils, he staged the productions such as: Romeo and Juliet(1995, Mito-City Art Promotion Foundation),Twelfth Night (MAPF, 1996), Fary Tale (written by Oriza Hirata, Saitama Prefecture Art Promotion Foundation, 1997), The Rise and Fall of the Garden of Zeus(written by Kyoji Kobayashi, BeSeTo Theatre Festival,1998), A Midsummer Night's Dream (Nagaoka-City Art and Culture Promotion Foundation, 1999), The Taming of the Shrew (NACPF, 2000), An Evening of Chekhov (NACPF, 2001), The Blue Bird (Yamanashi Prefecture Theatre College and Region Creation Foundation,2001), Romeo and Juliet (Theatre Project Kagawa and Kagawa Prefecture, 2003), Hamlet (TPK and Kagawa Prefecture, 2004), Heisei Chikamatsu Hangonko, Oedipus @Tokyo (Toho Gakuen College of Drama and Music, 2001 and 2004), and Run Meros (Shizuoka Performing Arts Center, 2009).

 (The completion of the English version was aided by Hibino Kei, Associate Professor of Seikei University.)